chainflip-io/chainflip-backend/engine/src/signing/readme.md

 In Phase 2 it verifies the accumulated secrets and creates a `Secret2` for each validator.
 Then sends the `Secret2` to each of the corresponding validators and stores its own secret.
-If the verify was unsuccessful, it returns an error and relies on the parent to abandon the keygen.(todo).
+If the verify was unsuccessful, it returns an error and relies on the parent to abandon the keygen.
-The id of the culprit is not calculated.
-No blame is issued. (todo).
 We then wait for all the `shared_secrets` to come in from the other validators.
-Once full it moves to phase 3.

-### phase 3

-In phase 3 it will verify `shared_secrets` and construct the key pair.
+Once full it will verify them and construct the key pair.
-If it is valid and being used by the `keygen_state`, then it will go to `KeygenStage::KeyReady`.
+If it is valid then it will go to `SharedSecretStage::Done`.
-Once again it relies on the parent to abandon the process if invalid and no blame is issued. (todo).
+Once again it relies on the parent to abandon the process if invalid.

 ### Local Sigs

-If the `SharedSecretState` is being used by the `SingingState`, then `SingingState` will continue to the `AwaitingLocalSig3` after phase 3.
+If the `SharedSecretState` is being used by the `SingingState`, then `SingingState` will continue to the `AwaitingLocalSig3` after phase 2.
 While in `AwaitingLocalSig3`  it collects the signatures from all of the validators and its self.
 Once full, it aggregates them and verifies it using the aggregated public key generated in phase 2.
-If the verification fails, it shows a warning and no blame is issued. (todo) Should there be a failure state in `SigningStage` so it can be cleaned up?
-Does the SigningStateManager just wait for timeout.
+If the verification fails, it shows a warning and no blame is issued. (todo)

 ### bitcoin_schnorr.rs